-八家 Bajia is a bilingual, literary journal cum artist book committed to presenting cross-disciplinary cultural dialogues from contemporary China.
-It is a printed space that explores multiple layers of a single topic by presenting perspectives that come from various communities and cross disciplinary boundaries.
+八家 Bajia is a bilingual, literary journal cum artist book committed to presenting a cross-section dialogues about culture in China today.
+It is a printed space exploring multiple layers of a single topic by offering a multiplicity of perspectives from various communities and disciplines that comprise creative life centering in contemporary Beijing.

 Read at Institutional Libraries in...